mjhea0/python-ruby/readme.md

 ### Conclusion

 As you can tell, there's not too many differences in the languages themselves.
-Yes, Python values readability, one method of doing things, and being explicit - but these are minor differences, in my opinion.
+Yes, Python values **readability**, **one method of doing things**, and being **explicit** - but these are minor differences, in my opinion.
 It's more about the end goal.
 What are you trying to accomplish.
 My advice: Try both languages.
 See which language you like better, then learn that one.
 After that, learn the other.

 Always, always, ALWAYS remember that no language can do it *all*.
 In other words, all languages have their positives and negatives